HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 https://root.cern/
 https://g-2.kek.jp/gakusai/research_MuHFS.html

-1. RF.cc and RF.hh
+1. RF.cc and RF.hh.
 To calculate the TMmode of microware in the cavity.
 We use TM110 and TM210 mode to demo the RF respectively.

-2. magnet.cc and magnet.hh
+2. magnet.cc and magnet.hh.
 To calculate the magnetic field about 1.7 T of superconductive magnet.
 This magnet will use at MuSEUM experiment and muon(g-2) experiment in future.

+3. stop.cc and stop.hh.
+4. To calculate the muon stopping distribution in the RFcavity Using Geant4.